Massive neutron stars as mass gap candidates: Exploring equation of state and magnetic field: FORMALISM AND SET OF EQUATIONS

 Along with the meson mean field equations, we impose charge neutrality and baryon number conservation, leading to a system of five coupled non-linear equations to be solved.
 Additionally, for the RMFL and DDRMF models, baryon chemical equilibrium has to be imposed as the density-dependent coupling leads to a rearrangement energy contribution (for the detailed systems of equations, see \cite{swl}).
 The solution of this system of equation gives us the meson mean fields, $\bar{\omega}, \bar{\sigma}, \text{ and } \bar{\rho}$, along with the Fermi momenta of the baryons under consideration \cite{swl}.

-We choose a few RMF EOSs - GM1L \cite{gm1l}, SWL \cite{swl}, DD2 \cite{dd2}, DD-ME1 \cite{ddme1}, DD-ME2 \cite{ddme2} and DDMEX \cite{ddmex}- that best satisfy both the constraints from SNM properties and the kind of astrophysical observations we seek to explain in this work.
-The first two EOSs are constructed using the RMFL approach whereas the rest are DDMRF EOSs.
-The SNM properties at $n_0$ for this list of EOSs are shown in Table \ref{sat_props_EOS}.
+We choose a few RMF EOS - GM1L \cite{gm1l}, SWL \cite{swl}, DD2 \cite{dd2}, DD-ME1 \cite{ddme1}, DD-ME2 \cite{ddme2}, and DDMEX \cite{ddmex}- that best satisfy both the constraints from SNM properties and the kind of astrophysical observations we seek to explain in this work.
+The first two EOS are constructed using the RMFL approach whereas the rest are DDRMF EOS.
+The SNM properties at $n_0$ for this list of EOS are shown in Table \ref{sat_props_EOS}.

-Fig. \ref{EOS_plot} shows that the pure nucleonic EOSs are much stiffer (i.e., have a higher pressure at a given energy density) when compared to the cases with exotic particles.
+Figure \ref{EOS_plot} shows that the pure nucleonic EOS are much stiffer (i.e., have a higher pressure at a given energy density) when compared to the cases with exotic particles.
 This is consistent with past literature.
-Indeed, the softening of the EOS by hyperonic/exotic matter and the necessity to reconcile with massive NS observations has led to the ``hyperon puzzle", with different resolutions being proposed, including introducing further repulsive interactions.
+Indeed, the softening of the EOS by hyperonic/exotic matter and the necessity to reconcile with massive NS observations has led to the hyperon puzzle, with different resolutions being proposed, including introducing further repulsive interactions.